-When you add non-Saab accessories to your vehicle they can affect your vehicle's performance and safety, including such things as, braking, stability, ride and handling, emissions systems, aerodynamics, durability, and electronic systems like antilock brakes, traction control, and stability control.
+When you add non-dealer/non-retailer accessories to your vehicle they can affect your vehicle's performance and safety, including such things as, airbags, braking, stability, ride and handling, emissions systems, aerodynamics, durability, and electronic systems like antilock brakes, traction control, and stability control.
 Some of these accessories may even cause malfunction or damage not covered by warranty.

-Saab Accessories are designed to complement and function with other systems on your vehicle.
-Your Saab dealer can accessorize your vehicle using genuine Saab Accessories.
-When you go to your Saab dealer and ask for Saab Accessories, you will know that Saab-trained and supported service technicians will perform the work using genuine Saab Accessories.
+Saab accessories are designed to complement and function with other systems on your vehicle.
+Your Saab dealer can accessorize your vehicle using genuine Saab accessories.
+When you go to your Saab dealer and ask for Saab accessories, you will know that Saab-trained and supported service technicians will perform the work using genuine Saab accessories.